-CBS ordered 22 episodes of this hour-long drama in January 1965, intending to air the series during the 1966-1967 season.
+CBS ordered 22 episodes of Coronet Blue in January 1965, planning to air the show during the 1966-1967 season.
 The network later cut the episode order to 13 and then shelved it until the summer of 1967.
-Ultimately, only 13 episodes were produced.
-Frank Converse starred as an amnesiac who remembers the phrase “coronet blue” and nothing else.
-The series ended without any conclusion, leaving viewers wondering what it all meant.
+Frank Converse stars as an amnesiac who remembers the phrase “coronet blue” and nothing else.
+The show ended without any conclusion, leaving viewers wondering what it all meant.

-It’s not often that a television network will go through all the trouble of producing a number of episodes of a television series and then not air them.
-Pilot episodes get filmed and cast aside in the hundreds every season.
-But weeks worth of actual episodes?
-Hours worth of valuable network time?
-That’s a lot of money to simply write off.
-So, when CBS shelved thirteen episodes of a drama series called Coronet Blue in 1965, it was an unusual occurrence.
+It’s not often one of the TV networks will go to the trouble of producing a number of episodes of a TV show and then not air them.
+Pilot episodes are filmed and cast aside in the hundreds every season.
+But 13 episodes?
+That’s a lot of money to write off.
+So, when CBS shelved 13 episodes of a drama called Coronet Blue in 1965, it was an unusual occurrence.
 The network, in an attempt to recoup some of the cost of producing the episodes, scheduled them for a summer run beginning in June 1967.